-Reverb, as one of the most widely used audio effects in music production is often taken for granted.
-From a professional point of view, it takes years to understand how, when and in what amount one should use it.
-Reverb is mainly used to give depth and dimension to your mixes, but it can quickly turn a good sounding mix to something muddy and indistinct if not used properly.
-However, if you know the basics of the aforementioned effect but to some extent struggle with the desire to really master it, the following few tips will be of great help.
+Reverb, as one of the most widely used audio effects in music production, is often taken for granted.
+From a professional point of view, it takes years to understand how, when, and in what amount one should use it.
+Reverb is used primarily to give depth and dimension to your mixes, but it can quickly turn a good sounding mix to something muddy and indistinct if not used properly.
+However, if you know the basics of the effect mentioned above but to some extent struggle with the desire to master it, the following few tips will be of great help.

-In short, density parameter indicates how much reverb reflections are close to one another.
+In short, the density parameter indicates how much reverb reflections are close to one another.
 Lower densities give more space between the reverb’s first reflections and subsequent reflections (Hall Reverb).
-Higher densities place these closer together (Plate and Chamber) .
-Generally speaking, as with diffusion, higher densities work better for percussive content, and lower densities for vocals and sustained sounds.
+Higher densities place these closer together (Plate and Chamber).
+Generally speaking, as with diffusion, higher densities work better for percussive content and lower densities for vocals and sustained sounds.

 3. Pre-delay usage

 Pre-delay simulates the amount of time it takes for a sound to leave its sound source and create the first reflection.
 Bearing this in mind you should decide where you would like to keep your vocal in the mix, more upfront or back.
 Experiment with pre-delay to achieve the desired position for the vocal.

 In some cases, reverbs with a long tail can sound epic on solo instruments, but hearing it in a full mix is a whole different story.
 If you really wish that long reverb on the solo instrument, try to automate this parameter and decrease it to a reasonable amount when the rest of the elements in the mix starts to play.